bjrhodes/bjrhodes.github.io/_posts/2014-08-29-Authentication-vs-Authorisation.md

 excerpt: By far the most common flaw we see in large applications is the assumption that an authenticated user is an authorised user.
 When building an application with a login area knowing the difference is very important.
 description: By far the most common flaw we see in large applications is the assumption that an authenticated user is an authorised user.
 When building an application with a login area knowing the difference is very important.
 ---
-For the large-scale projects we get involved in, security is often a major consideration.
-When taking over an existing concern, one of the first areas we audit is application security.
+For the large-scale projects I get involved in, security is often a major consideration.
+When taking over an existing concern, one of the first areas I audit is application security.
 More often than not there are holes.
 Usually these are simple oversights, and sometimes the exploits are only available to technically savvy people with a lot of time to spend on an attack.
-However the most common flaws we see in large applications are caused by mistaken assumptions.
+However the most common flaws I see in large applications are caused by mistaken assumptions.
 The most dangerous and most common of these is the assumption that an **authenticated** user is an **authorised** user.

 ## What's the difference?